The Entrance to Disney's Animal Kingdom

 Here we are on a VERY hot day in Disney’s Animal Kingdom.

-So with that being said, here’s our list of the top attractions at Disney’s Animal Kingdom theme park.
-Feel free to let us know if you agree or disagree in the comments.
+So with that being said, here’s our list of the top attractions at Disney’s Animal Kingdom theme park!

 10. Maharajah Jungle Trek

 Maharajah Jungle Trek is a peaceful, self-guided walking trail in the Asia section of Disney’s Animal Kingdom.
-Set in the lush ruins of the fictional Anandapur Royal Forest, the trail lets you get up close to animals like Sumatran tigers, Komodo dragons and giant fruit bats.
-There’s also a beautiful aviary filled with exotic birds.
-With its detailed theming and relaxed pace, it’s a great way to explore and take a break from the rides while still soaking up the magic of the park.
-Don’t skip this just to run to the next coaster!
+It’s set in the lush ruins of the fictional Anandapur Royal Forest and the trail lets you get up close to animals like Sumatran tigers, Komodo dragons and giant fruit bats.
+There’s also an aviary filled with exotic birds.
+It’s got great theming and a relaxed pace that puts you in mind of The Jungle Book!
+You’ll feel like you’re walking through King Louie’s temple.
+It’s a great way to explore and take a break from the rides while still soaking up the magic of the park.
+It’s also well shaded so it’s a perfect chance to get out of the sun and do something with a calmer pace.
+Don’t skip this!
+It’s well worth a walk through.

 A white tiger sleeping in the ruins of the Maharajah Jungle Trek